-- Each IRI data record shall be sent by the delivery function to the LEMF over the HI2 within seconds of the detection of the triggering event by the IAP at least 95% of the time. - Each IRI data record shall contain a time-stamp, based on the intercepting nodes clock, that is generated following the detection of the IRI triggering event.
+- Each IRI data record shall be sent by the delivery function to the LEMF over the HI2 within seconds of the detection of the triggering event by the IAP at least 95% of the time. - Each IRI data record shall contain a time-stamp, based on the intercepting nodes clock that is generated following the detection of the IRI triggering event.
+The timestamp precision should be at least 1 second (ETSI TS 101 671 [24]).
+Defining the required precision of an IRI timestamp however is subject to national requirements.